 How much time does being a supervisor take?

 Being a supervisor means committing to support your teams for the whole 3 months of Rails Girls Summer of Code (July–September).
-On average, you should be able to put aside half an hour a day for 3 to 5 days a week.
+On average, you should be able to put aside half an hour a day for 3-5 days a week.

 How can I apply?

-The best way to apply is to just drop us a line at firstname.lastname@example.org telling us you want to help out.
+Let us know you want to help out via email to firstname.lastname@example.org.
 We can’t wait to hear from you!